arcsine0/rem-sys/README.md

 ## Project Setup

-[ AS OF NOW I HAVEN'T MADE THE BASE CODE SO DON'T CLONE YET ]
+[ AS OF NOW I HAVEN'T MADE THE BASE CODE YET so i wouldn't advice to clone this yet unless we have a common starting point]

 This is just a quick rundown on how to setup and run our project.
 Might be helpful if you haven't used github that much yet.